1/35 scale ship model USN DDG

 PHASE II: IT GETS METAL

+Month three.
 One of my major goals for this model was that I wanted it clad entirely in metal, for an authentic appearance.
-I tested a few gauges and types of aluminum and settled on rolled roof flashing.

-I did however carelessly brush up against some of the ship's corners and edges and get some scrapes.
+I did however carelessly brush up against some of the ship's corners and edges and get some impressive scrapes.

 When completed, this is going to either a deserving museum or a private buyer. idk . tbd. hmu.